-Table 1 ranks the percentage of respondents identifying different items as "necessary" in 1999, comparing English and Scottish respondents.
-Over 90% of the population in each case perceive "beds for everyone", "heating", a "damp free home", "visits to the hospital", and "medicines" as items which adults should have in Britain.
+Ninety per cent of the population in all three countries named a "damp free home" as a necessity and large majorities of the population also specified things like "heating to warm living areas," "beds and bedding for everyone," "a refrigerator," "visits to friends and family", and "medicines precribed by their doctor" as items which adults should have in Britain.
 By contrast, less than 10% of the population sees a "dishwasher", a "mobile phone", "internet access" and a "satellite television" as necessary.